 The decision to designate the crater for the famed “King Of Bollywood” came following an overwhelming deluge of petitions from his passionate fans in India and around the world.
 Known as “King Khan” or simply “SRK” to his legion of devotees, Mr. Khan has received widespread critical acclaim for his cinematic performances, which have earned him thirteen Filmfare Awards, including seven in the Best Actor category.
 He is also among the most prominent owners of real property on the Moon.

-The crater, which is located in the Moon’s Mare Tranquillitatis (“Sea of Tranquility”) district, has been given the honorary designation as the Crater S.R.
+The crater, which is located in the Moon’s northern Mare Tranquillitatis (“Sea of Tranquility”) region, has been given the honorary designation as the Crater S.R.
 Khan on the occasion of Mr. Khan’s 44th birthday on 2 November 2009.